gdiet/xchess/server/README.md

     plan: A1 B2             // plan move from A1 to B2
     stop                    // stop the game clock
     start                   // start the game clock
+    advance: white          // signal that the move is finished early